-In addition to rail-related issues, the highway passing through the City of Valliant (shown in Exhibit 7) also has problems functioning at an acceptable level of service, because of angle turning at driveways and intersections, the quantity of large trucks hampering visibility and turning movements, and lack of sidewalks and marked intersections for pedestrians.
+In addition to rail-related issues, the highway passing through the City of Valliant also has problems functioning at an acceptable level of service.
+US 70 is one of the main commercial thoroughfares in Valliant, and businesses on both sides of the highway have active driveways leading directly off of US 70.
+Traffic on this road, which is mostly two lanes in the project area, is nearing capacity, which compounds the delay and safety issues resulting from the frequent turn movements at driveways and intersections.
+The high share of large trucks hamper visibility and turning movements, and further safety and livability issues result from the lack of sidewalks and marked pedestrian crossings.